Haxxxxxx/dAppzy-Builder/README.md

 Dappzy is an open-source platform for building and managing decentralized applications (dApps) with a focus on security and user experience.

+## Whitepaper

+For a detailed technical overview of Dappzy, please read our [Whitepaper](WHITEPAPER.md).

 ## Features

 - 🔒 Secure token management